-I use this page as a repository to store & share links to slides, books, tips, forums and relevant packages in NLP, Machine Learning & Deep Learning, Python, R and other related data retrieval topics.
+I use this page as a repository to store & share links to slides, books, tips, forums, and useful packages in NLP, Machine Learning & Deep Learning, Python, R, and other related data retrieval topics.
 Wherever applicable, I also put relevant forum channels and links to the latest resources.

 Natural Language Processing & Argument Mining

 Code & Data for Social Science – A practitioner’s guide (Matthew Gentzkow, Stanford University & Jesse Shapiro, Brown University): A general go-to guidebook on how to logically and efficiently organize and share your codes/data.
 A must-read to keep your empirical work corner in navigable manner, especially in the long run.

 Flowchart NLP project decision: A comprehensive A-Z assessment and planning of NLP-related project management, strongly recommended to evaluate the scope and feasibility of your project.